matejvasek/quarkus-ce-functions/README.md

-# Quarkus Stack
+# Quarkus Cloud Functions

+NB: This stack depends on a Quarkus function framework that is still a work in progress.
+Until that integration happens, this stack provides similar functionality to Appsody's `experimental/quarkus` stack.

-The Quarkus stack is designed to provide a foundation for building and running Java applications on Quarkus with Appsody.
+The Quarkus Cloud Functions stack is designed to provide a foundation for building and running Java functions on Quarkus, invoked with Cloud Events using Knative.

 This stack is based on the `Quarkus 1.0.0.Final` runtime.
-It allows you to develop new or existing Java applications that run on Quarkus and can be turned into a native executable for a low memory footprint and near instantaneous (< 10ms) start times.
+It allows you to write Java functions that run on Quarkus and can be turned into a native executable for a low memory footprint and near instantaneous (< 10ms) start times.

 ## What is Quarkus?